Saturday, March 31, 2012

 Other than that minor technical difficulty, the rest of the day was fantastic!
 We went to Pearl Harbor and got tickets for the U.S.S.
 Arizona Memorial.
 We had a few hours before the next available ferry to the memorial site, so we drove out to the Dole Plantation about 30 minutes away.
 We went through the World’s Largest Maze and had some fresh pineapple and Dole Whip for a snack before we headed back to Pearl Harbor.

-The kids were very well-behaved at the memorial.
-There is a short video about the attack before you go out to the memorial, and then you have about 15 minutes to see the actual site.
-That was just the right amount of time for us.
-Jeff and Nathan listened to the audio tour.
-I was most fascinated by the oil that still leaks out of the sunken ship more than 70 years after it was bombed.
 After that somber time, we needed an afternoon of fun!
 We headed up to the North Shore.
 It was so laid back and just the break we needed from the busyness of Honolulu.
 Everywhere we stopped along the 2-lane highway had something awesome: beautiful beaches, huge waves, even sea turtles!
 Our last stop was at Waimea Bay Beach Park in Haleiwa where Nathan jumped off of the famous cliffs.
 On our way “home”, we stopped for our first Hawaiian shave (not “shaved”) ice.